railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 Invoice your Customers
 ----------------------

+It is surprising to see that in the 21st century, most companies still process quotations & invoices manually, mostly by post or email.
+The trend is clearly for personal communication to disregard these legacy media, and replace them with instant messaging, social networks, etc. The *Electronic Data Interchange* (EDI) platform is here to try and open OpenERP to more modern communication systems, where electronic documents are exchanged and synchronised between business partners in real-time.

+Initially, OpenERP will support a simple EDI mechanism for certain OpenERP documents, such as Sales Orders, Purchase Orders and Invoices.

-The new email and invoicing system in OpenERP allows you to create an invoice and automatically send an email with the invoice link to the customer.
+Indeed, the integrated email and invoicing system in OpenERP allows you to create an invoice and automatically send an email with the invoice link to the customer.

 The customer then has several options.
 If your customer also has an OpenERP instance, he can easily import the invoice you have sent him, simply by clicking the link.

-It is surprising to see that in the 21st century, most companies still process Quotations & Invoices manually, mostly by post or email.
-The trend is clearly for personal communication to disregard these legacy media, replacing them with instant messaging, social networks, etc. The Electronic Data Interchange (EDI) platform is here to try opening OpenERP to more modern communication systems, where electronic documents are exchanged and synchronized in real-time between business partners.
-Initially, OpenERP will support a simple EDI mechanism for certain OpenERP documents, like Sales Orders, Purchase Orders and Invoices.
-We defined a simple and modern electronic format (JSON-based) to represent these documents, and added import/export capabilities in this format for the corresponding OpenERP business objects.

 Below, you find an example of such an EDI flow: